-This study provides a basic introduction to the structure and themes of the Word of God in the Old Testament.
+This study provides a basic introduction to the structure and themes of the Word of God in the first half of the Old Testament.
 As students journey through this survey, they will discover truths and applications that God placed in the books of the Old Testament.
 God's gracious work is clear-from creation through the Old Testament.